 Learning is action and reflection; instruction is designed action and guided reflection.

 What do I mean here?
 In life, things happen.
 We make choices, and there are consequences.
-When we observe them, and reflect, we being to notice patterns.
+When we observe them, and reflect, we begin to notice patterns.
 Some of this can happen unconsciously, but if we want to improve fastest, reflecting helps.
 This can involve just thinking, or writing, or diagramming, or other ways of representing the contingencies and emerging models.

 However, when we want to guide learning, e.g. instruct, one of the tasks we can undertake is creating a problem, and asking the learner to solve it.
 If we provide resources, and support the thinking afterwards, we increase the likelihood of learning outcomes.